steedos/help/en-us/api/auth.md

 #### Authenticated Calls

-For any endpoints that require the default authentication, you must include the `userId` and `authToken` with each request under the following headers:
+For any endpoints that require the default authentication, you must include the `userId` 、 `authToken` 、 `spaceId` with each request under the following headers:
 - X-User-Id
 - X-Auth-Token
+- X-Space-Id

 ```bash
 curl https://us.steedos.com/api/organizations/ -H "X-Auth-Token: f2KpRW7KeN9aPmjSZ"